quic/aimet/Docs/install/install_host.rst

 .. code-block::

-    # If you installed the CUDA 11.x drivers
+    # If you installed a CUDA driver other than 11.1, please modify the command accordingly
-    ln -s /usr/local/cuda-11.0 /usr/local/cuda
-    # OR if you installed the CUDA 10.x drivers
-    ln -s /usr/local/cuda-10.0 /usr/local/cuda
+    ln -s /usr/local/cuda-11.1 /usr/local/cuda

 Environment setup
 ~~~~~~~~~~~~~~~~~